b-dhillon/6protons/README.md

-# 3D Textbook - Web App
+# 3D Textbook

 ### Project Description:
-- 6protons.app is an eLearning minimum viable product (mvp).
+- 6protons.app is a web application.
+Specifically it is an eLearning minimum viable product (mvp).
 It is designed to teach math & science by visualizing abstract concepts using 3D models.
-The app in its current form focuses on carbon crystals, however the framework can be used to teach any STEM subject.
+The app in its current form focuses on carbon crystals (carbon is the only atom with 6 protons), however this framework can be applied to teach any STEM subject.
 ### Live Build:
 - [https://6protons.app](https://6protons.app)

+## Application Archietecture:
-## File Tree
+### File System:
 ```
     .
     └── 3D-Textbook-master/